 An Azure Machine Learning workspace is a place where we can put everything related to a machine learning project.
-If you want to use the studio, which includes the drag-and-drop interface, then you have to choose the Enterprise edition for the workspace.

 You build a machine learning experiment in the studio by connecting modules into a pipeline that data flows through.
 Some examples of modules are Dataset, Clean Missing Data, Linear Regression Algorithm, Split Data, Train Model, Score Model, and Evaluate Model.